ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 These operators allow us to take two independent programs in our arrow interface and compose them _in parallel_ to one another, rather than sequentially.
-What _parallel_ means in practice is going to be up to the implementation (within the scope of the `Arrow` laws), but the key part is that these two sides don't depend on each other, which is distinct from the normal sequential composition we've been doing with `(>>>)`.
+What _parallel_ means is going to be up to the implementation (within the scope of the `Arrow` laws), but the key part is that these two sides don't depend on each other, which is distinct from the normal sequential composition we've been doing with `(>>>)`.

 With these we can write a now write a _slightly_ more complex program which routes values around, and can forward values from earlier effects to later ones.

 ```haskell